-8 7 6 100% Size of Board Number of Independent Directors Board Meetings Held in 2019 Attendance at all Board and Committee Meetings Held in 2019 continue to define our business today.
+8 Size of Board 7 Number of 6 Board Meetings 100% Attendance Size of Doard Independent Held in 2019 at all Board and Directors Committee Meetings Held in 2019 define our business today.
 At the forefront of these values is doing what is right for our employees' safety and well-being, as well as for our customers, communities and environment.